 Once the rock was done, I had to pack the remaining fill from the trench.
 This slope is steeper than it looks.
 The small amount of extra fill I needed was brought down in buckets.
 Footing was treacherous.
 The hand-tamping marks to tighten the surface are visible.
 I don't think I'll ever forget slamming that iron plate into it over and over.
 Day after day, wrestling that thumper out of the way and on top of the pile, starting it up and getting control on a tiny bench like that.
 This was one heck of a lot of work.

 By the time the job was done, that yellow shovel was worn down to the point that the blade had a reversed curve where it had once been pointed.
 When it finally cracked, I retired it in honor.

 Several years prior, I had attended the "Klamath Bucket Brigade" protest in support of the farmers of the Klamath Basin in their struggle to keep their land from the "green" activists pretending to save a bogus suckerfish listing (actually operating as witless agents for developers and banks).
 There, I had noted a collective memento: shovels, all donated by farmers and ranchers from around the West in support of a similar protest against a Forest Service road closure in Jarbridge, NV.
 Some of those shovels had been a lot more worn than mine.

 I realized at the time how much work it had taken to wear those shovels down that far.
 What I hadn't considered was what the attachment one develops to such a simple tool.
 You remember the projects that you did with it.
 Those shovels were princely gifts.

 The vegetation on the far side is now native blackberry.
 So the primary maintenance is keeping it out of the channel so that it won't catch material.

-I'll be burning that blackberry soon, and then up will likely come rip gut.
+I'll be burning that blackberry soon, and then up will likely come exotic grasses.
 Most people doing this sort of work don't have to care about that, but I must.

-It is steep here.
 The arrows indicate the alternating benches to catch and redirect sheet wash to the channel.
 The plastic was not only to preclude rain impingement and sheet wash but it was part of a multivariable revegetation experiment.
 Then it rained...

 This is when one gets to do the final tweaking.
-It is very hard to predict how the flow will behave when it exits a pipe.
+It is very hard to predict how the flow will behave when it exits a pipe and enters the trench.
 So I waited before dry-setting the rock around the outlet until a storm came to know exactly where and how to adjust for splashing.
-In this case it only took a couple of hours to reshape the surface.
+In this instance it took a couple of hours to reshape the surface.

-The plastic was set either tight on the surface or held aloft by a "mulch" of chopped tree branches forming mini greenhouses to improve the establishment of the grasses.
+The plastic was set either tight on the surface or held aloft by a "mulch" of chopped tree branches forming a "mini greenhouse" to improve the establishment of the grasses.
 Segments were held with rolled battens screwed to 4 X 6 timbers staked to the surface.
-The sector in black faces south, so I thought it appropriate to kill a year's worth of seed by solarization, especially as it had yet to be integrated to some re-grading of the road immediately above it.
+The sector in black faces south, so I thought it appropriate to kill a year's worth of seed by "solarization," especially as it had yet to be integrated to some re-grading of the road immediately above it.

-Seed Plus Mulch No Tarp

-Seed Only No Tarp

-> "Mini-Greenhouse" Tarp + Mulch

-> > Seed with Tarp Tight to Ground

-April 2004

 As long as one doesn't use too much mulch and there is enough moisture getting under the plastic to keep the grasses going, these tarp-houses at least triple grass growth.